AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/miscellaneous/cannot-access-the-correct-cloud-project.md

 ## Solution for cause one and two (solution-for-cause-one-and-two)

-Resolving the issue will depend on the cause.

 The solution for when the issue is caused by one and two is disconnecting the single sign-on integration with Adobe.com.
 Follow the steps below to disconnect:

 1. From https://accounts.magento.cloud/user, expand the **[!UICONTROL Single Sign-On]** section.
 Click **[!UICONTROL Disconnect from Adobe.com]**, to disconnect.